Virtual exemption permits for Blue Badge holders

 Design and Layout of the Scheme

-What type of signage will be used at camera-enforced modal filters?
+What type of signage is used at camera-enforced modal filters?

 • ‘Motor vehicles prohibited’ signs